scottgallant/docs.balsamiq.com/README.md

 - To build hugo without watch, just run $ hugo

 # TODO
+- [x] Generate nav
+- [x] Create balsamiq theme
-[ ] Figure out what leon wants to do with the IA
+- [ ] Figure out what leon wants to do with the IA
+- [ ] Create Nav and Overview pages based on Leon's IA
-[ ] Create gulp tasks to pull header/footer from balsamiq.com repo into partials
+- [ ] Create gulp tasks to pull header/footer from balsamiq.com repo into partials
-[ ] Update shell script to handle gulp tasks
+- [ ] Update shell script to handle gulp tasks